KateiRen/KateiRen.github.io/_posts/2023-03-03-tomtom-rider-adapter.md

 ## Result

+It fits nicely on the Tomtom mount and provides energy while navigating:
 ![A photograpgh of the adapter mounted on my bike](/assets/images/2023-03/IMG_20230303_172648.jpg "A photograpgh of the adapter mounted on my bike")